What time does school start?

 Why is ECE tuition-based?

-The state of Colorado does not require children to attend preschool or kindergarten; therefore, these programs are not funded by tax dollars.
+The state of Colorado does not require children to attend preschool, therefore, these programs are not funded by tax dollars.
 For more information, please visit the DPS website.

 If my child will miss a school day, what should I do?

 Call the school’s Attendance Line at 720-424-2649 when your student is absent from school.

 If this is not done by 9:30 am, you will receive an automated call from DPS informing you of your student’s absence.
 Please also review our AttendancePolicy in the link at the top of this page.

 Do you offer electives in the Middle School?